SWIRTH9092/highercard/readme.md

     - Setup
         - how many cards to be used for higher or lower
         - select back of card image to be used
-        - On the next round, do you want a new deck or continue playing of the same deck